apollographql/apollo-server/docs/source/federation/core-concepts.md

 }
 ```

-> Reference resolvers are a special addition to Apollo Server that allow individual types to be resolved by a reference from another service.
-They are called when a query references an `entity` across service boundaries.
+> Reference resolvers are a special addition to Apollo Server that enable an entity to be resolved by another service.
+They are called whenever a query references an `entity` across service boundaries.
 To learn more about `__resolveReference`, see the [API docs](/api/apollo-federation/).

-What is nice about this model is that we end up with a schema that represents a true subset of the overall graph, as opposed to a mangled schema with foreign key fields like `productID`.
-Ultimately, this means clients can write queries like this without having to ask for special fields or make additional requests to other services.
+With this model, each implementing service ends up with a schema that represents a true subset of the complete data graph, as opposed to complex individual schemas that define foreign key fields like `productID`.
+This enables clients to transparently execute a query like the following, which hits both the `products` and `reviews` services:

 ```graphql
 {